-Bijāwī made a similar claim but in reverse.
+al-Bijāwī made a similar claim but in reverse.
 Instead of Mālik’s knowledge of Prophetic practice, he defended the madhhab through its conformity to non-Mālikī sources.
 His al-Fiqh al-kāmil relied almost exclusively on hadiths not narrated by Mālik in an effort to authenticate the views of his school’s leading scholars.
 Similarly, where polemics attacking madhhabs and the positions of their master jurists typically supplied revealed proofs in support of minority opinions, or even those foreign to the school entirely, al-Bijāwī again did the opposite.
 He gathered evidence from the Quran and Sunna that reinforced the doctrinal center of the school, often the same mashhūr views condemned as tantamount to heresy by their critics.
-In response to accusations that the most widely circulated views of Mālikī jurisprudents contradicted, or at minimum, displaced the founding sources of Islamic law, al-Bijāwī numbered each of his proofs to facilitate their use in scholarship, and presumably debate, as well.
+In response to accusations that the most widely circulated views of Mālikī jurisprudents contradicted, or at minimum, displaced the founding sources of Islamic law, al-Bijāwī numbered each of his proofs to facilitate their use in scholarship, and presumably in debate, as well.
 The result was a subversive repurposing of legal critique in service of the madhhab.
 By employing the hermeneutic demanded by modernists to justify the very same positions they sought to discredit, al-Bijāwī ingeniously deployed the methods of ijtihād to support the conclusions of taqlīd.

 Conclusion: Revisiting Tradition and Reform Through Islamic Law in Africa